Levirate marriage: India

-In India, this custom is still popular in rural areas.
 In 2017, the Indian Army removed a rule which restricted payment of monetary allowances to widows of gallantry awardees if she marries someone other than the late husband's brother.
-Previously, the payment of an allowance was continued until her death or until she re-married, unless the new husband was the late husband’s brother.
+Previously, the payment of an allowance was continued until her death or until she re-married, unless the new husband was the late husband's brother.

+The most famous instance of levirate marriage in India was the wedding of the Panchala princess Draupadi to the five Pandava brothers.
+It is a main plot point of the epic Mahabharata, though heavily discussed in the text as being controversial.
+(Polygamy, however, was common at the time.)

 Indonesia

 According to the adat (customary practice) of the Karo people in North Sumatra, Indonesia, polygyny is permitted.
 A study of Kutagamber, a Karo village in the 1960s, noted one instance of the practice, as a result of levirate.
 The Indonesian term for it is "turun ranjang" (lit.: get down off one's bed).